 Recruitment and matriculation of highly qualified applicants.

-The number of applications has steadily increased over the for the past 3 admissions cycles, reaching nearly 2000 applications in this most recent admissions cycle.
-The average GPA of matriculating applicants for the most recently admitted class was a 3.55 with a science GPA of 3.51.
-All matriculating students (including those from the 5 year B.S. to M.S. accelerated track) averaged 400 hours of health care experience; however, graduate entry applicants documented an average of 2400 hours of patient contact experience on their CASPA application at time of submission.
+The number of applications has steadily increased over the for the past 3 admissions cycles, reaching nearly 3000 applications in this most recent admissions cycle.
+The average GPA of matriculating applicants for the most recently admitted class was a 3.7 overall with a science GPA of 3.63.
+All matriculating students (including those from the 5 year B.S. to M.S. accelerated track) averaged 3300 hours of health care experience.

 Maintain a comprehensive didactic curriculum that will prepare students for their clinical experiences.